CI-TRACS/Scientific_Software_Basics/README.md

 * Introduction to using GitHub pages for sharing your science.
 ---

-**Learning Outcomes:** Demonstrate the ability to navigate Linux environments and use git command line, GitHub and GitHub Pages.
+**Learning Outcomes:** Demonstrate the ability to navigate Linux environments, data transfer, and use git command line, GitHub and GitHub Pages.

 **CI Tools:** Open on Demand, git, GitHub and GitHub Pages.